Alonso-del-Arte/currency-demo/README.md

 Note to self, 13 December 2024: Check if Trinidad &amp; Tobago dollar is brittle for other display names test

+10 December 2025: I don't expect the phasing out of the American penny to be of any consequence to this project.

 ### Upcoming currency changes

 Bulgaria has entered the eurozone.
 Effective January 1, 2026, the euro (EUR)